Fred Pereira: Professional

 In 1977, the Fort Lauderdale Strikers of the North American Soccer League (NASL) selected Pereira in the first round (second overall) of the NASL College Draft.
 While he began the season with the Strikers, scoring three goals in nine games, the team traded him mid-season to the Connecticut Bicentennials.
 At the end of the 1977 season, the Bicentennials moved to Oakland, California, but Pereira moved to the Colorado Caribous.
 At the end of the 1978 season, the Caribous also moved, but this time Pereira went with his team, spending the 1979 season with his team, now known as the Atlanta Chiefs.
 After the 1979–80 NASL indoor season he left the league.
 In 1980, he signed with the Baltimore Blast of the Major Indoor Soccer League.
 The Blast traded him to the Phoenix Inferno during the season.
-Suffering from a string of injuries, Pereira retired at the end of the season and moved his family back to Ludlow where he continued to play amateur soccer with Gremio Lusitano.
+Suffering from a string of injuries, Pereira retired at the end of the season and moved his family back to Ludlow where he continued to play amateur soccer with Gremio Lusitano where he played for 11 years.

 Pereira now serves as an NCAA college soccer referee.